Gratuity Payout Limits: What's the Maximum Amount an Employee Can Receive?

 HROne

-There are certain circumstances which leds to payout of gratuity employee receives gratuity in case of any unfortunate incident that occurred.
-If the employee faces any unfortunate incident that may result in death or disability than the employer has to pay gratuity.
-Earlier the limit to gratuity was upto 10 lakh as these amount is entitled to exemption from tax.
-In accordance with the changes in the government's new rules the amount has been exceeded to 20 lakh.
-Now the employee can receive 20 lakh as the maximum payout amount without any tax amount levied.
-In case of the employee’s death the first nominee enlisted by the employee is entitled to receive the amount.
-However, it is imperative to note that any amount registered beyond 20 lakh will be entitled to pay tax.
+Earlier, the limit to gratuity was up to 10 lakh, as this amount is entitled to exemption from tax.
+In accordance with the changes in the government's new rules, the amount has been increased to 20 lakh.
+Now, the employee can receive 20 lakh as the maximum payout amount without any tax levied.
+In case of the employee’s death, the first nominee enlisted by the employee is entitled to receive the amount.
+However, it is imperative to note that any amount registered beyond 20 lakh will be subject to tax.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute